Installation of Club Officers

 Vice President (Name) (Where club bylaws provide for more than one, they should be installed individually, with a proper description of their duties.)

 You have been elected as vice president of your club.
 You must be ever ready to step into the shoes of the president and carry forward in her absence, if necessary.
-One of your duties is program planning, which is very important since forward-looking, interesting programs will have a great bearing on the success of your club for this year.
+Additionally, you should promote and support the club’s implementation of our Dream Programs.
+The Live Your Dream Award and Dream It, Be It programs will have a great bearing on the success of your club for this year.
 Your knowledge of region and federation projects will be most helpful in this respect.
 You will want to put forth your best efforts for the ideals and goals of Soroptimist.

 You have been elected president of your club and your duties shall be those as implied by the title.
 You shall preside at all meetings, carry out the policy of the club and represent to the community the spirit and character of Soroptimist.
 As important as the club bylaws are, and as meticulous as they are in setting forth your duties, they constitute only a partial list.
 Worthy of note are the leadership qualities that you will need as president—wisdom, patience and understanding.
 As the presiding officer, you must be fair, tactful and just, and—above all—you will be gentle and kind.
 Common sense and willingness will carry you far in the development of communication, understanding, participation and a Soroptimist viewpoint.
 This means you will be alert to changing needs in your community and knowledgeable about region, federation and international aims.